-real estate companies in the country and had secured three strategic plots which were available for sale near state house.
+During one of SSL's strategy board meeting, the new managing director informed board members that he had consulted some of the real estate companies in the country and had secured three strategic plots which were available for sale near state house.
 The company needed only to buy and develop them.
 A number of directors were however not convinced on the viability of the idea of buying land to build.
-They argued that such investment would tie up capital for a long period of time which might not augur well for a feet me short-term loan facilities from a financial state of the Board that it is a financial state of t short-term loan facilities from a financial institution to finance the expansion.
+They argued that such investment would tie up capital for a long period of time which might not augur well for a fast moving goods retailer.
+The managing director further informed the members of the Board that he had been able to negotiate a number of short-term loan facilities from a financial institution to finance the expansion.
 After much deliberations characterised by disagreements, the proposals were adopted and the necessary agreements signed.